The formal resolution for the Town of Randall requesting permission to exceed the state revenue limit will appear as follows on the August 13 ballot:

 1. Joint district services for 4 or 5 western Kenosha County municipalities - this service would need to be created and is currently under discussion.
 It would be an intergovernmental agreement and may include the municipalities of Randall, Wheatland, Paddock Lake, Salem Lakes, and Twin Lakes.
 Other municipalities may be included as this develops.
 The cost might be higher than options 2 and 3 below but could have long term benefits for the participating communities;

-2. Twin Lakes Volunteer Fire Department and Rescue Squad Incorporated at $225,000 per year with 4% annual increases;
+Alternatively, services from one of two privately held companies —2.
+Twin Lakes Volunteer Fire Department and Rescue Squad Incorporated at $225,000 per year with 4% annual increases;

 3. Ambulnz of DocGo Inc at $215,000 per year with 3.5% annual increases.